-The Bonds are being issued to (a) refund all of the outstanding Series 2007 Bonds, as further described below, and (b) pay certain costs of issuing the Bonds.
-Amounts currently on deposit in the Reserve Fund in connection with the Series 2007 Bonds are expected to be sufficient to satisfy the Required Bond Reserve upon the issuance of the Bonds and the refunding of the Series 2007 Bonds.
-See "SECURITY FOR THE BONDS - Funds and Accounts; Flow of Funds - Reserve Fund" herein.
+The Bonds are being issued to (a) refund all of the outstanding Series 2007 Bonds, as further described below, (b) fund the Reserve Fund for the Bonds, and (c) pay certain costs of issuing the Bonds.

 The Series 2007 Bonds are outstanding in the aggregate principal amount of \$33,900,000.
 The Authority will deposit a portion of the proceeds of the Bonds, together with other funds of the Authority, in an irrevocable escrow fund (the "Escrow Fund") to refund, on an advance refunding basis, the Series 2007 Bonds on September 1, 2015 (the "Redemption Date").
 See "ESTIMATED SOURCES AND USES OF FUNDS."
-The Escrow Fund will be established pursuant to an Escrow Agreement, dated as of June 1, 2015, by and between the Authority and Wilmington Trust, National Association, as prior trustee for the Series 2007 Bonds and escrow bank (the "Escrow Bank").
-Amounts so deposited in the Escrow Fund will be sufficient to pay the principal of and interest on the Series 2007 Bonds due on September 1, 2015, and to redeem the Series 2007 Bonds maturing after September 1, 2015 at a redemption price equal to 103% of the principal amount of such Series 2007 Bonds being so redeemed on the Redemption Date.
-The sufficiency of such amounts to refund the Series 2007 Bonds on the Redemption Date.
+The Escrow Fund will be established pursuant to an Escrow Agreement, dated as of July 1, 2015, by and between the Authority and Wilmington Trust, National Association, as prior trustee for the Series 2007 Bonds and escrow bank (the "Escrow Bank").
+Amounts so deposited in the Escrow Fund will be held and applied pursuant to the Escrow Agreement so that the amounts in the Escrow Fund will be sufficient to pay the principal of and interest on the Series 2007 Bonds due on September 1, 2015, and to redeem the Series 2007 Bonds maturing after September 1, 2015 at a redemption price equal to 103% of the principal amount of such Series 2007 Bonds being so redeemed on the Redemption Date.
 The sufficiency of such amounts to refund the Series 2007 Bonds on the Redemption Date, will be verified by Grant Thornton LLP (the "Verification Agent"), an independent firm of certified public accountants.
 See "VERIFICATION AGENT."